 Other vitamins, minerals, and enzymes

-Important ones to help support metabolic function include B vitamins, green tea, magnesium citrate, D-ribose, chromium picolinate, alpha-lipoic acid, acetyl-L-carnitine, NADH (a coenzyme found in all living cells), capsicum (paprika, chili and cayenne peppers), cinnamon, and turmeric.
+There are a number of vitamins, minerals, and amino acids that can help to support metabolic function.
+These include B vitamins, green tea, magnesium citrate, D-ribose, chromium picolinate, alpha-lipoic acid, acetyl-L-carnitine, NADH (a coenzyme found in all living cells).

 What Kind of a Lifestyle Supports a Healthy Metabolism

-Follow a plant-based, nutrient-dense, low-glycemic (appropriate blood sugar) diet, along with taking a high-quality multivitamin and other supplements, as needed.
+Healthy, clean nutrition is the most important factor when it comes to boosting metabolism.
+Follow a plant-based, nutrient-dense, low-glycemic diet, along with taking a high-quality multivitamin and other supplements, as needed.

 Time your meals